rapidsai/raft/README.md

 ### Source

-The easiest way to build RAFT from source is to use the `build.sh` script at the root of the repository,
+The easiest way to build RAFT from source is to use the `build.sh` script at the root of the repository:
-1. create an environment with the RAFT dependencies: `conda env create --name raft_dev -f conda/environments/raft_dev_cuda11.5.yml`
+1. Create an environment with the needed dependencies: `conda env create --name raft_dev -f conda/environments/raft_dev_cuda11.5.yml`
-2. run the build script from the repository root: `./build.sh pyraft libraft --compile-libs`
+2. Run the build script from the repository root: `./build.sh pyraft libraft --compile-libs`

 The [Build](BUILD.md) instructions contain more details on building RAFT from source and including it in downstream projects.
-You can also find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.
+You can find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.

 ## Folder Structure and Contents